Everything You Wanted To Know About TPAs

 To What Do You Attribute the Spectacular Growth of the TPA Business?

 First, let's consider the "product".
 Most plans administered by TPAs involve some degree of self-funding (a.k.a. self-insurance).
 Stability of the funding comes via stop-loss reinsurance.
-Self-funding has proved so popular that, as noted earlier, many of the insurance companies and Blue Cross Blue Shield and HMOs are offering self-funding.
+Self-funding has proved so popular that, as noted earlier, many of the insurance companies and Blue Cross Blue Shield and HMOs are offering self-funding as their primary product.
 Some TPAs administer fully-insured plans on behalf of insurance companies.

 TPAs are especially known for their responsiveness and close personalized service to client plans and participants.
 Even the largest TPA firms aim for highly attentive service.
 This means that claims are usually processed and finalized in shorter periods of time, questions are handled promptly, and plans can be adapted as the wants and needs of the client workforce change.
-This latter flexibility is especially important for cost-containment and to adjust to the hundreds of legislative and regulatory changes which the government imposes each year.
+This latter flexibility is especially important for cost-containment and to adjust to the hundreds of legislative and regulatory changes and federal mandated benefits Uncle Sam imposes each year.
 Normally, an insurance company makes one decision for all policy holders on how the new rules and changes will be implemented.
-A TPA works with each plan to see how the changes can be implemented most advantageously for each plan and/or individual worker.
+A TPA works with each plan to see how the changes can be implemented most efficiently for each plan and/or individual worker.
 Sometimes this advantage is only a convenience.
-Other times, it can represent substantial savings for the plan or workers.
+Other times, it can represent substantial savings or morale boost for the plan or workers.

-Important legal compliance point: Most of the flood of employee benefit requirements are legally imposed on the employer...not on the plan or insurance company.
+Important legal compliance point: Most of the flood of employee benefit requirements are legally imposed on the employer (plan sponsor & trustee)...not on the plan or insurance company.
 Since the TPA works closely with the employer on his whole benefits package, compliance tends to be more uniform and comprehensive.
 Many insurance companies, Blue Cross Blue Shield associations, and others, understandably, handle compliance only for the items that relate to their services.
 There is always the risk that something might "fall through the cracks"...with serious legal consequences.
 For example: a trade press survey of non-TPA employers & insurers on two major laws found 91% of the non-TPA plans were unaware or unprepared for the requirements of one law and 81% unaware or unprepared for the other law on the day the laws took effect.
-Since government designs fines & penalties to be crippling to the employer, even for innocent goofs, government compliance is the biggest risk & cost an employer faces.
-Thus, TPAs usually build into their administrative fees more compliance assistance than is included in the prices of insurance companies, Blues, HMOs, etc. (which is why it is not accurate to compare them with TPA fees clients pay).
+Since government designs fines & penalties even for innocent goofs, government compliance is the biggest risk & cost an employer faces.
+Thus, TPAs usually build into their administrative fees more compliance assistance than is included in the prices of insurance companies, Blues, HMOs, etc. (which is why trying to compare insurer with TPA fees is apples & oranges).

 A related advantage of the flexibility and personalized service of TPAs comes in the area of efficiency and cost-containment.
-The personalized (and often geographically close) service from TPAs tends to spot obvious errors or abuses (such as everyone who goes to Dr. X ends up getting some untraceable diagnosis & treatment, such as an appendectomy, no matter what the original ailment might have been).
+The personalized (and often geographically close) service from TPAs tends to spot obvious errors or abuses (such as everyone who goes to Dr. X ends up getting some untraceable diagnosis & treatment, no matter what the original ailment might have been).
 It also means that a senior person of that TPA firm is readily available to cut red tape to help an employer or patient get things straightened out, or brainstorm about other options.
 This is a great reassurance, compared to the highly structured hierarchy of the insurance community.
-Also, because (literally) 99% of government requirements never get full formal guidance how to comply, the multiple clients of a TPA, plus the role of SPBA, give an invaluable multi-perspective brain-storming capacity as plans grope through the uncharted requirements.
+Also, because most government requirements never or only very delayed get full formal guidance how to comply, there is the advantage that the multiple clients of a TPA, plus the role of SPBA, give an invaluable multi-perspective brain-storming capacity as plans grope through the uncharted requirements.
 This latter is a major attraction for employer CEOs & Chief Counsels selecting a type of coverage and TPA.

 The flexibility of TPAs and their willingness to work with plans on cost efficiency has made TPAs leaders in truly cost-effective cost containment.
 The important thing is that the techniques work and are custom-made for the needs of specific plans and participants...especially with the rapid evolution these days of new types of coverage & plans.

-For all these reasons, SPBA TPA’s attract a special niche of employers.
+For all these reasons, SPBA TPA’s attract a special niche of clients.
 It is important to understand this client market in order to understand what is important to TPAs.
-Most SPBa member clients have roughly 75 to 4,000 workers.
-At this size, it means that the boss may no tknow everyone's name, but they know each other from company events and in the community.
+Most SPBA member clients have roughly 50 to 4,000 workers.
+At this size, it means that the boss may not know everyone's name, but they know each other from company events and in the community.
 So, the boss tends to have a caring & protective feeling towards the employees and plan.
 Frankly, the boss also does not want to face angry workers.
-This special feeling of employers is an important factor to remember in thinking about many TPAs’ client relations & customs.
+This special attention of employers is an important factor to remember in thinking about TPAs’ client relations & customs.

 What Are the Characteristics of the TPA Firms?

 Many of the firms were started by the people who still run them, with the daily hands-on experience in all facets of the business.
 Not surprisingly, the firms tend to take on the personal traits of those people and original clients.
 This, of course, accounts for much of the personalization and enthusiasm which has made the TPA business successful.
 TPA firms tend to retain their “personality” even after corporate changes.
 The “personality” is the comfort factor that retains the clients!
 However, it also makes it virtually impossible to make generalizations of how the firms operate.
-They are individualists.
 TPA firms also have the unusual custom of trying to remain invisible.
 Unlike their similar sister professions of law firms and the insurance industry, which give their own names more prominence than the client's, TPAs have traditionally made their function seem like an office of the employee benefit plan.
-This is not modesty, but merely a professional commitment, and to emphasize to employers and workers that the plan belongs to them.
+This is not modesty, it is the spirit & role intended by the ERISA law and a professional commitment to emphasize to employers and workers that the plan belongs to them.
 (While this is admirable, it means that most people have never heard of TPAs, and are thus skeptical that TPAs have such a huge part of the market.)

 What Is Stop-Loss & SPBA Stop-Loss Service Partners?